it-innovation/BLinD/README.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. All advertising and publication materials containing results from the use of this dataset must acknowledge the University of Southampton IT Innovation Centre
+3. All advertising and publication materials containing results from the use of this software must acknowledge the University of Southampton IT Innovation Centre

-4. Neither the name of the University of Southampton IT Innovation Centre nor the names of its contributors may be used to endorse or promote products derived from this dataset without specific prior written permission.
+4. Neither the name of the University of Southampton IT Innovation Centre nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY University of Southampton IT Innovation Centre ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED